Yuanyun-Yong/Android-App/README.md

     - Months that have passed are "greyed out"
     - Months that have not yet passed are red
     - Month that we are currently in is blue
+      - Same for the days (when we "zoom in") -- Days that have passed in the month are greyed out and days that aren't are red.
+Today will be blue
 */